 Oregon Department of Transportation and Portland Bureau of Transportation are now using big data available from Strava for transportation planning, route usage analysis, and planning cycleway safety improvements.

-Future extension of the use of this type of crowdsourced data will be to couple it with crowdsourcing condition inspections – so for example a cyclist using Stava can quickly push a maintenance issue they see or ride over, and think is a safety concern, to the municipality – which can then be used for maintenance intervention prioritisation, and also customer concern and feedback analysis.
+Future extension of the use of this type of crowdsourced data will be to couple it with crowdsourcing condition inspections – so, for example, a cyclist using Stava can quickly push a maintenance issue they see or ride over, and think is a safety concern, to the municipality – which can then be used for maintenance intervention prioritisation, and also customer concern and feedback analysis.

-Big data is here to stay, and is only going to get bigger as more applications and uses are found.
+Big data is here to stay and is only going to get bigger as more applications and uses are found.

-Also think about how you can use crowdsourced big data to improve your infrastructure management analysis, and subsequent programs and infrastructure maintenance, renewal and capacity improvement interventions.
+Also think about how you can use crowdsourced big data to improve your infrastructure asset management analysis, and subsequent programs and infrastructure maintenance, renewal and capacity improvement interventions.